Living and working in China as a foreigner presents unique challenges and opportunities, including navigating the local tax system.

 - Proof of enrollment and payment.

-If you take language courses or professional development related to your job, these expenses are deductible.
-This includes:
+Expenses for language training or professional development related to your job are deductible.

-- Tuition fees for Mandarin classes or other professional courses.
+- Tuition fees for Mandarin classes or job-related courses.

 - Costs for books and study materials.

-Ensure these expenses are job-related and keep all receipts and documentation.
+Tip: Ensure the training is job-related and keep all documentation.

 - Medical insurance premiums paid by your employer.

-- Out-of-pocket medical expenses not covered by insurance, like co-payments and deductibles.
+- Out-of-pocket medical expenses not covered by insurance, such as co-payments and deductibles.

-Foreigners who contribute to China’s social security system can deduct their contributions to:
+Foreigners who contribute to China’s social security system can deduct these contributions, including:

 - Basic pension insurance.